kaaproject/kaa/doc/Tutorials/connect-blitzwolf-smart-socket/index.md

 ## Prerequisites

-1. You are familiar with the [How to connect a device][how to connect device] tutorial.
+1. You are familiar with the [identity management tutorial][identity management tutorial].
 2. You have installed the [Arduino IDE][arduino-ide].